arzwa/MultilocusIsland/docs/draft-hapdip2.md

 cause deviations from these single locus predictions.
 @Fig:detdom shows the equilibrium behavior for a number of example parameter sets.
-As expected, stronger net selection (larger $Ls$) against maladapted (migrant) genotypes increases the equilibrium frequency of the locally beneficial allele relative to the single locus prediction, but the magnitude of this effect depends quite strongly on dominance.
+As expected, stronger net selection against maladapted (migrant) genotypes (larger $Ls$) increases the equilibrium frequency of the locally beneficial allele relative to the single locus prediction, but the magnitude of this effect depends quite strongly on dominance.
-When the invading alleles are recessive ($h=0$), gene flow is not at all impeded when deleterious alleles are rare on the island (the gff being near one).
+When the invading alleles are recessive ($h=0$; @fig:detdom A), gene flow is not at all impeded when deleterious alleles are rare on the island (the gff being near one; @fig:detdom E, F).
 This is essentially because, irrespective of how many deleterious alleles a migrant carries, if the deleterious alleles are rare on the island they will not be found in homozygotes as long as migration is sufficiently weak, and hence will not be 'seen' by selection.
-The situation is clearly different when migrant alleles are dominant, as the invading alleles will immediately express their full load in the resident population, irrespective of the other allele at the locus, yielding efficient selection against migrant alleles also when they are rare.
-In this case (i.e. $h=1$), the gff is at its minimum, and hence the impact of LD on migration-selection balance is strongest, when deleterious alleles are rare (@fig:gff).
-We observe a transition between these two qualitatively different types of behaviour at intermediate values of $h$: when $h<1/3$, the barrier strength, as measured by $g^{-1}$ [@barton1986], *increases* as the locally deleterious allele increases in frequency on the island (and hence as differentiation between mainland and island *decreases*), decreasing the rate of gene flow, until a value of $q=(3h-1)/(4h-2)$ is reached (@fig:detdom, @fig:gff).
-When the deleterious alleles are segregating at appreciable frequencies on the island, F1, BC1, *etc.* individuals will be more likely to be homozygous at several loci, thus exposing (partially) recessive invading alleles to selection and reducing the RV of migrants.
+Only once deleterious alleles are segregating at appreciable frequencies on the island, will F1, BC1, *etc.* individuals be likely to be homozygous at several loci, thus exposing (partially) recessive invading alleles to selection and reducing the RV of migrants.
 As a result, when invading alleles at the selected loci act recessively, a strong genome-wide barrier effect emerges only once differentiation falls below a critical threshold.
+The situation is clearly different when migrant alleles are dominant, as the invading alleles will immediately express their full load in the resident population, irrespective of the other allele at the locus, yielding efficient selection against migrant alleles (the gff being at its minimum when migrant alleles are rare, @fig:detdom E, F).
-On the other hand, when invading alleles are dominant, an increase in the frequency of the deleterious allele on the island will merely increase the expected relative fitness of migrants in the resident background, and hence reduce the efficiency of selection against migrant genotypes.
+Any increase in the frequency of the deleterious allele on the island will merely increase the expected relative fitness of migrants in the resident background, and hence reduce the efficiency of selection against migrant genotypes.
+We observe a transition between these two qualitatively different types of behaviour at intermediate values of $h$: when $h<1/3$, the barrier strength, as measured by $g^{-1}$ [@barton1986], *increases* as the locally deleterious allele increases in frequency on the island (and hence as differentiation between mainland and island *decreases*), decreasing the rate of gene flow, until a value of $q=(3h-1)/(4h-2)$ is reached (@fig:detdom, E, F).

 ### Effect of dominance on swamping thresholds